Bee Pollen Could Treat Your Allergies—Here's How To Use It

 While it does come in pill, powder, or liquid form, it's best to consume the actual granules that the bees make.
 The granules have a sweet taste and powdery texture that can be used in smoothies, sprinkled on oatmeal or yogurt, or combined with granola.
-It's also worth noting, bees make all sorts of TK things like propolis for clearing up skin problems, royal jelly
+It's also worth noting, bees make all sorts of beneficial things like propolis for clearing up skin problems and royal jelly.

 How do I take bee pollen?

 Start gradually (½ tsp.) a day and work your way up to 1-3 tablespoons by the end of four weeks.
 I usually take a spoonful with my breakfast or add it to my morning smoothie recipe.
 It's best to take with food, especially fruit.
 The fruit fibers will activate the pollen faster and cleanse your colon simultaneously.
 Gut and immune health are closely linked in regards to severity of allergies.